How the Danes Connect and Get Happy Outside the City

 This feeling can sometimes be fleeting.
 Or a memory.
 Or just a sense.
 But that is hygge.
 You know it too.
 You do.
 You just haven’t put the word to it before now.
 There is no special recipe for Danish happiness above your own.
 They just have different words for that undefined feeling of congruent contentment that you probably already knew.
 And they recognize it.
 And aspire to it.
 And achieve it.
 Regularly.

 READ MORE: DANISH SUMMER HOUSE RULES

 Want to try one?
 Find your own hygge?
 We found ours on Airbnb – look for places on the Danish coast, many with easy public access from central Copenhagen.
 On Sjælland, try towns like Dragør, Hornbæk, Gilleleje, Tisvilde, Liseleje or Humlebæk.
 On Fyn, we love Faaborg and Kerteminde.
 On Jutland try Løkken, Ebeltoft or Skagen.
-Or there are whole websites devoted to the Danish sommerhus experience – try SommerhusDanmark.dk.
-Have a favorite Danish sommer town that I don’t know?
+Or explore the wide wild west coast.
+Or there are whole websites devoted to the Danish summer house experience – try SommerhusDanmark.dk.
+Have a favorite Danish summer town that I don’t know?
 Please share.
 Or have a uniquely Danish sommerhus experience?
 I’d love to hear!
 Comment below.

 READ MORE: 10 DARLING DANISH TOWNS